delafields/data-projects/README.md

 Data on the top 5,000 (about) biggest budget movies (as found on[the-numbers.com](https://www.the-numbers.com/movie/budgets/all)).
 Link to project [here](movie-budgets/README.md)

-# NFL Penalties
+# NFL Penalties 🏈: Who do the zebras like?
+How have penalties changed year over year?
 Data on NFL penalties from 2009-2018 (as found on [nflpenalties.com](https://www.nflpenalties.com/)) Link to project [here](nfl-penalties/README.md)

-# NCAA Men's Basketball: How important is recruiting to success?
+# NCAA Men's Basketball 🏀: How important is recruiting to success? [**WIP**]
-On hold
 Link to project [here](cbb-recruiting/README.md)

-# NYT Bestsellers
+# NYT Bestsellers 📚
 Dead - got it working & found NYT has an API for this Link to project [here](NYT/README.md)